Oil pipeline opponent uses 'necessity defense' _ What is it? | New Country 923

 WHAT IS THE NECESSITY DEFENSE?

-People who use it are trying to show the harm they caused is justified because a greater harm was avoided.
+People who use it are trying to show the harm they caused is justified because a greater harm was avoided as a result.

 It dates to the late 1800s in England, when two sailors were charged with murder after they stayed alive by killing and eating a third sailor marooned with them in a lifeboat.